rogerleecormier/tanstack-portfolio/src/content/project-analysis.md

 ```

 **Explanation:**
-Shows a **positive relationship** between budget and complexity, motivating the use of tiers and inferential tests.
+This scatterplot shows **mean complexity scores** grouped by representative budget bins, not all 4,000 records.
+It illustrates a **positive relationship** between project budget and complexity, motivating the use of tiers and inferential tests.
 ### Regression Trend – Budget vs. Complexity (Line)

 ```linechart